Tarot cards are a deck of 78 cards with pictures on them.

 A better question might be to ask yourself what you are hoping to gain:

 - Are you looking for someone to give you all the answers while you passively listen, or someone to take responsibility for your actions and tell you what to do?
 Do you think that your “destiny” is pre-determined and there’s nothing you can do to change your life?
 Do you require a definite yes or no answer to a question?
 Are you looking for “permission” from the cards to do harm to someone or get revenge?
-I do not use the cards to engage in this type of work.
+Do you think this is a superstitious occult practice that can predict your future?
+I do not believe in using the cards this way.

 A reading is an exchange between reader and sitter, or client.
 Like other service professions, in order to be successful there has to be a certain amount of collaboration.
 In a tarot reading, that means that you will get the most out of the experience if you keep a few things in mind: